-In this section, you can set user activity levels for the push traffic that is going to be sent to your campaign.
-We recommend creating 3 separate campaigns for each user activity level to see what works best on your offer: one for ‘High’, a second one for ‘Medium’, and a third one for ‘Low+emnant’.
-This will help you to test out how effective your campaign/offer campaign will be in different settings and, thus, it will help to further optimize your campaigns.
+In this section, you can set user activity levels for the push traffic sent to your campaign.
+We recommend creating 4 separate campaigns for each user activity level to see what works best on your offer: one for ‘High’, the second one for ‘Medium’, the third one for ‘Low', and the fourth one for 'Remnant’.
+This will help you test out how effective your campaign/offer campaign will be in different settings and, thus, it will help further optimize your campaigns.

 A test is necessary for CPC and SmartCPA campaigns.
 It helps to determine the effectiveness of your campaign and its performance in the future.